Porcelain Veneers Philadelphia, PA

 When you get veneers, avoid chewing particularly hard foods such as meats, raw fruits and vegetables, ice, and candy.
 In addition, avoid directly biting down on hard objects or foods.
 You can damage or break your veneers.

-You should also avoid eating foods and drinks that may stain the surface of veneers, such as soda, ketchup, coffee, etc. While veneers are stain-resistant, they can discolor over many years.
+Additionally, avoid eating foods and drinks that may stain veneers, such as soda, ketchup, and coffee.
+While veneers are stain-resistant, they can discolor over many years.

 Do veneers make your breath smell?

-Do you want a straighter and brighter smile?
+Do you want a straighter and brighter smile without teeth whitening or braces?
 Call Opus Dental Esthetics in Philadelphia, PA, today at (215) 395-6076 for porcelain veneers.
 You can also schedule an appointment with us online.